bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 to others in the network who requested them, following similar choking rules to BitTorrent.

-It's a great idea because it builds on things people are already familiar with that also have mature and and widely successful implementations as well as introducing some novel ideas (see `Mutable namespaces`_) and wraps the whole lot into a pretty well cohesive whole.
+It’s a great idea because it builds on things people are already familiar with that also have mature and and widely successful implementations as well as introducing some novel ideas (see `Mutable namespaces`_) and wraps the whole lot into a pretty well cohesive whole.
 The clarity of vision is impressive and